 Key takeaways

-• Referral programs reward your existing customers for inviting people they know, usually with credits or cash.
+- Referral programs reward your existing customers for inviting people they know — usually with credits or cash.

 What is the difference between affiliate, referral, and partner programs?

 The difference is who promotes you and why.
-Affiliates are external promoters paid commission to drive sales at scale; referrers are existing customers rewarded for inviting people in their personal network; partners are businesses you build deeper, often co-marketed relationships with.
+Affiliates are external promoters paid commission to drive sales at scale.
+Referrers are existing customers rewarded for inviting people in their personal network.
+Partners are businesses you build deeper, often co-marketed relationships with.
 They overlap, but the motivation and the management effort differ sharply.

 Affiliate programs

 Affiliates are creators, bloggers, publishers, and performance marketers who promote you to their audience for a commission.
-They scale well, treat your program as a revenue stream, and respond to clear terms, good tracking, and reliable payouts.
+They scale well, treat your program as a revenue stream, and respond to clear terms, solid tracking, and reliable payouts.
 This is the model for reaching audiences you don't already touch.

 Referral programs